 Using Cpk, Do You Have all the Information Now?

-You can now do two things:
+Now you can do two things:

 Six Sigma Method, a Brief Overview